nikhilbachani/MyFridge/README.txt

 Instructions:

 1. Run npm start to start the app while inside MyFridge
-2. If any changes are made to app-public (Angular), run ng build --prod --output-path build to output the build files to the build folder..
+2. If any changes are made to app-public (Angular), run ng build --prod --output-path build to output the build files to the build folder.